 You can create a sale like this by using the category feature on Folksy.
 Create a new category where you add in all the stock you want to sell and make it clear in the category title that these items are discounted.
 Simply calling the category ‘Sale – 50% OFF’ or something similar will encourage people to take a look.

 Schedule posts and tweets and add links to blog posts that go directly to this category link.

-Create an automated email that is sent out when a new subscriber signs up to thank them for signing up and give them an opportunity to take a look around your shop knowing they have a special code to save money.
+Create an automated email that’s sent out when a new subscriber signs up with the special ‘thank you’ code.
 You can set up these automated emails when you use newsletter software like Mailchimp.
 Make sure the discount code is limited to expire after a week or month to give these new subscribers a reason to use their code sooner rather than later.

 Network with other craft sellers or bloggers from all different areas to cross promote your sales.
-Our Folksy forums would be a great place to find people who wanted to work together – it needn’t be limited to just two of you, create a team who all share a similar audience and really multiply the reach of your sale or special discount code.
+Our Folksy forums would be a great place to find people who wanted to work together.
+It needn’t be limited to just two of you – create a team who all share a similar audience and maximise the reach of your sale or special discount code.